-- Sit your child on the toilet/potty at regular intervals, at times you have decided they are most likely to perform e.g. after meals/drinks or a sleep. - Practice blowing activities such as blowing bubbles when sitting on the toilet. - Give the child lots of praise when they are successful.
-You may like to consider rewards such as stickers, star charts or a favourite activity. - Avoid making a fuss if accidents occur.
-Instead, give encouragement and reassurance that this is ok and they can try again. - Ensure that everyone involved with your child is following the same procedure using the same terminology and equipment, if necessary. - Your child may need help to indicate their needs as they learn toileting skills.
+- Sit your child on the toilet/potty at regular intervals, at times you have decided they are most likely to perform e.g. after meals/drinks or a sleep. - Practice blowing activities such as blowing bubbles when sitting on the toilet.
+This will naturally encourage the stomach pushes needed to pass urine or motions. - Resting hands on the lower tummy encourages awareness of stomach movements and helps children to be aware of the bladder. - Give the child lots of praise when they are successful.
+You may like to consider rewards such as stickers, star charts or a favourite activity.

+- Avoid making a fuss if accidents occur.
+Instead, give encouragement and reassurance that this is ok and they can try again. - Ensure that everyone involved with your child is following the same procedure using the same terminology and equipment, if necessary. - Your child may require help to indicate their needs as they learn toileting skills.
 They may find symbols helpful. - Discourage undesired ritualistic behaviours that children sometimes want when going to the toilet.
-Going along with these may make life more difficult later.
+Going along with these may make life more difficult later. - Make sure YOU have time do not hurry.